lionax/wp-editor/readme.md

 1. Sign into your WordPress dashboard, go to Appearance > Themes, and click Add New.
 2. Click Add New.
 3. Click Upload.
-4. Click Choose File and select the theme zip file you downloaded from Array.
+4. Click Choose File and select the theme zip file you downloaded from Github.
 5. Click Install Now.
 6. Click Add New, then click Upload, then click Choose File.
 7. After WordPress installs the theme, click Activate.